mattt/Chroma-Hash/README.md

 > For the more acoustically-inclined,
 > check out [Sonic-Hash](http://mattt.github.com/Sonic-Hash/),
-> which is like its older brother, but uses sounds instead of colors.
+> which uses sounds instead of colors.

 ## Credit